Phillip383/ratatodui/README.md

 # Introduction
-Ratatodui is a TUI Todo application built with Rust using the Ratatui Framework.
+Ratodoui is a TUI Todo application built with Rust using the Ratatui Framework.
 Vim like keybindings for traversing the applications different widgets.
 There is also a command line interface to interact with todo lists and todo's.

 ![](https://github.com/Phillip383/ratatodui/blob/main/docs/media/ratatodui.gif)